• Skip to primary navigation

 top view of ingredients to make homemade date syrup: dates and lemon juice

-The key ingredients for simple homemade date syrup: dates (medjool) and fresh lemon juice.
+The key ingredients for simple homemade date syrup: dates (Medjool) and fresh lemon juice.

 How to make homemade date syrup

-When making this recipe, it helps to have a Magic Bullet, NutriBullet, or other similar small, high speed blender.
+When making this recipe, it helps to have a Magic Bullet, NutriBullet, or other similar small, high-speed blender.

-1. Remove pits from dates.
+1. If necessary, remove pits from dates.

 2. Place pitted dates into a small pot with water.